PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 MBL uses Yocto, BitBake, `openembedded-core` and third-party meta-layers to compose the development and build workspace.

-We recommend reading [Embedded Linux Systems with the Yocto Project][strief-2016] first, then the [Yocto Mega Manual][yocto-mega-manual-latest], as well as the [Yocto Project Board Support Package (BSP) Developer's Guide][yocto-project-board-support-package-bsp-seveloper-guide-latest].
+We recommend reading [Embedded Linux Systems with the Yocto Project][strief-2016] first, then the [Yocto Mega Manual][yocto-mega-manual-latest], as well as the [Yocto Project Board Support Package (BSP) Developer's Guide][yocto-project-board-support-package-bsp-developer-guide-latest].

 For porting ATF to your target platform, please consult the [ATF porting guide][atf-doc-plat-porting-guide].